romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How is authentication to GitHub Packages typically performed?
+Q: How is authentication to GitHub Packages typically performed?
 <details><summary>Show the answer</summary><p>

 - **By using a Personal Access Token (PAT) with the necessary scope**